donallw/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Give us feedback on Tinkerbelle.**\*\*

+It was not working on my teammates laptop, but I was able to it to work on mine.
+For some reason they could not get the web server to run, although we did the same actions.
+It worked flawlessly on my machine.
+I was not able to get the web page to go fullscreen on my iPhone, however.
+The user interface was very simple and effective!

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.